futuregrid/cloud-metrics/doc/source/metrics.rst

                 analyze user data for a certain period createreport
                 create a graph
-        createreports
-                create an index html page for including graphs

 2. Total runtime of VM instance used by a user generates a graph like below.